prio-data/political_development_flood/README.md

 - Additional instructions:

-By default, the script runs with `NOGDP = TRUE` to produce the main results reported in the manuscript.
+By default, the script runs with `GDP = TRUE` to produce the main results reported in the manuscript.
 The default setting does not re-train the model but loads the pre-trained models stored in the results folder.
 We recommend this setting for faster compilation.

 To explore alternative model specifications as outlined in the Supplementary Information, adjust the parameters at the beginning of the script.
 For example:
 NOCHI <- TRUE  # Exclude China
-NOGDP <- FALSE  # Disable the main specification
+GDP <- FALSE  # Disable the main specification

 Ensure all other parameters are set to `FALSE` unless required.